myrithwik/GoogleCalendarAgent/README.md

 An advanced **multi-agent orchestration system** built in Python, featuring a **General Agent**, a **Google Calendar Agent**, and a **Virtual Date Scheduling Agent**.
 This platform demonstrates how to design, route, and execute AI driven workflows by combining **LLM reasoning**, **tool use**, and **external API integrations**.
+A key aspect of this project is to demonstrate the difference in AI Agent architecture with and without the use of LLM tools.
+The Google Calendar Agent does not use tools but uses extensive routing, while the Virtual Date Scheduling Agent uses tools.

 ---